-About 80% of jobs are filled through the “Hidden Job Market.”
-At first glance, this statistic can sound kind of alarming, conjuring images of power brokering in the back rooms of exclusive clubs.
-However, when you look carefully at your contacts and their contacts, it turns out you, yourself, are a member of or have access to elite clubs that in turn have access to the hidden job market.
-For example, Hanover College alumni often contact the Career Center to let us know about an opening at their organizations that they wanted to fill with a Hanoverian.
+About 80% of jobs are filled through the "Hidden Job Market."
+At first glance, this can sound kind of alarming, conjuring images of power brokering in the back rooms of exclusive clubs.
+However, when you look carefully at your contacts and their contacts, it turns out you, yourself, have access to people who in turn have access to the hidden job market.
+For example, Hanover College alumni often contact the Levett Career Center to let us know about an opening at their organizations that they wanted to fill with a Hanoverian.

 So how do you get started?

 First, identify your network pool: